oegedijk/explainerdashboard/README.md

 db.run(port=8050)
 ```

-or for a regression model:
+For a regression model you can also pass the units of the target variable (e.g.
+dollars):

 ```python
 X_train, y_train, X_test, y_test = titanic_fare()